mvc-labs/meta-contract/README.md

 const { signers, signerSelecteds } = await FT.selectSigners()
 const ft = new FT({
   network: 'testnet', //mainnet or testnet
-  purse: '', //the wif of a bsv address to offer transaction fees
+  purse: '', //the wif of a mvc address to offer transaction fees
   feeb: 0.5,
   signers,
   signerSelecteds,